Softcatala/julibert/README.md

 Google [has published](https://github.com/google-research/bert) two sets of models:

 * Single language models for English and Chineses
-* [Multilngual models](https://github.com/google-research/bert/blob/master/multilingual.md) where a single model covers 104 languages
+* [Multilingual models](https://github.com/google-research/bert/blob/master/multilingual.md) where a single model covers 104 languages

 It has been prove the multilingual models perform poorly comparared to single language models.
 Serveral linguistics communities like French, Finish or Spainish have been working on creating the language specific models that outperform Google multilingual models.

+# Challenges for minority languages

+BERT represents serveral problems for minority languages:

+* It's expensive to train: <em>Training of BERT-base was performed on 4 Cloud TPUs in Pod configuration (16 TPU chips total), and training of BERT-large was performed on 16 Cloud TPUs (64 TPU chips total).
+Each pretraining took 4 days to complete</em>.
+* It's expensive to do predictions

+Since BERT was publised several derviated versions have been published to solve these problems: Roberta, MiniBert, etc.

 # Goals of the project